Tsumee/AirBnB_clone/README.md

 0x00.
-AirBnB clone- The console Project by Thulani Ndlovu and Thami Mncwabe
+AirBnB clone- The console Project by Katlego Magombo and Tsumee Moloisi

 Task List